2020–21 NHL season: Rule changes

 The league announced on December 22, 2020, that the offside rules have been modified so that players only have to break the plane of the blue line to be ruled onside instead of having to actually touch it with their skate.

 Player and puck tracking technology

 For the first time, the NHL deployed the league's player and puck tracking system in all 31 NHL arenas.
-The system allowed on-air features such as speed displays, puck tracking graphics, and marker graphics hovering above players (though not to the extremes on-air of the mid-'90s FoxTrax experiment).
+The system allowed on-air features such as speed displays, puck tracking graphics, and marker graphics hovering above players (though not to the same extremes as the infamous "FoxTrax" graphics from the former NHL on Fox during the 1990s).
 The league had planned to deploy this technology to all 31 arenas by September 2019, but a change to its primary technology partner delayed implementation until the 2020 playoffs.

 After the first week of the season, the league announced that it was temporarily suspending the puck tracking system due to performance issues, stating that "the first supply of 2020–21 pucks did not receive the same precise finishing treatments during the off-season manufacturing process as were used during the 2020 Stanley Cup Playoffs".
 The player tracking remained unaffected.